visheshgupta08071992/AutomationAndDSANotes/UnderstandingAPIGateway.md

 ## API Gateway

 An API Gateway is the single point of entry to the clients of an application.
 It sits between the clients and a collection of backend services for the application.
+We can use open source API Gateway Implementation known as zuul provided by Netflix in our system.

 ### Uses of API gateway